-Prior to Registering in Grants.gov: Acquire a DUNS Number (see page 30) Acquire or renew registration with SAM (see page 30) To Register with Grants.gov.
-Acquire AOR and Grants.gov username/password (see page 31) Acquire AOR confirmation from the E-Biz POC (see page 31) To Find Funding Opportunity: Search for the Funding Opportunity on Grants.gov (see page 31) Select the correct Competition ID (see page 31) Access Funding Opportunity and Application Package (see page 31) Sign up for Grants.gov email notifications (optional) (see page 29) Read Important Notice: Applying for Grants in Grants.gov Read OJP policy and guidance on conference approval, planning, and rep available at oip.gov/financialguide/DOJ/PostawardRequirements/chapter3 3.10a.htm (see page 16) After Application Submission, Receive Grants.gov Email Notifications That: (1) application has been received, (2) application has either been successfully validated or rejected with erro (see page 31) If No Grants.gov Receipt, and Validation or Error Notifications are Received: contact NCJRS regarding experiencing technical difficulties (see page 32) Overview of Post-Award Legal Requirements: Review the "Overview of Legal Requirements Generally Applicable to OJF P Grants and Cooperative Agreements - FY 2018 Awards" in the OJP Funding Resource Cent https://ojp.gov/funding/index.htm. or at Scope Requirement: The federal amount requested is within the allowable limit(s) of \$1,000,00 0 for Category 1 or \$500,000 for Category 2. o for Oatogory Eligibility Requirement: Applicants are limited to nonprofit organizations (include ding tribal nonprofit organizations) with a documented history of providing comprehensive, evidence-based reentry services, and federally recognized Indian tribes (as determined by the Secretary of the
+Prior to Registering in Grants.gov: Acquire a DUNS Number Acquire or renew registration with SAM (see page 28) (see page 29) To Register with Grants.gov: Acquire AOR and Grants.gov username/password Acquire AOR confirmation from the E-Biz POC (see page 30) (see page 30) To Find Funding Opportunity: Search for the Funding Opportunity on Grants.gov Select the correct Competition ID Access Funding Opportunity and Application Package Sign up for Grants.gov email notifications (optional) Read Important Notice: Applying for Grants in Grants.gov Read OJP policy and guidance on conference approval, planning, and repavailable at ojp.gov/financialguide/DOJ/PostawardRequirements/chapters After Application Submission, Receive Grants.gov Email Notifications That: (1) application has been received, (2) application has either been successfully validated or rejected with erro 3.10a.htm (see page 14) (see page 30) Overview of Post-Award Legal Requirements: Review the "Overview of Legal Requirements Generally Applicable to OJF Cooperative Agreements - FY 2018 Awards" in the OJP Funding Resource Center https://ojp.gov/funding/index.htm.
+Scope Requirement: The federal amount requested is within the allowable limit(s) of \$1,000,000 1 or \$500,000 for Category 2.
+0 for Category nonprofit organizations) with a documented history of providing comprehensive, evidence-based reentry services, and federally recognized Indian tribes (as determined by the Secretary of the